How does it work when Airbnb verifies your identity?

 This information helps us keep Airbnb secure, fight fraud, and more.

-- How it works
+- How it works when Airbnb verifies identity

-- When you’ll need to provide ID
+- When you’ll be asked to confirm your identity

 - What gets shared with your host